matta-research-group/QCflow/README.md

 ## Usage Examples

-The `run_torsion` and `run_opt_neutral` functions contain example workflows that read in molecules from `.smi` files and submit quantum chemistry jobs for each molecule.
+The `run_calc` and `run_torsion` functions contain example workflows that submit gaussian calculations to the KCL CREATE HPC.
+Users external to Kings College London will need to alter the slurm.py file to match their HPC submission requirements.

 ## Calculation settings